Encouraging Adherence to the Warsaw Declaration

-The Governing Council Members cooperate to encourage adherence to Warsaw Declaration principles in countries within and outside the Community.
+In line with the CoD’s Strategic Plan 2018-2023, the Governing Council Members cooperate to encourage adherence to Warsaw Declaration principles in countries within and outside the Community.

 The Member States aim to enhance the Community’s coordinated diplomatic response to democratic backsliding – especially the restriction of civic space – through concerted diplomatic actions by Member States, including demarches and regular dialogue on key challenges facing democracies, with the support and coordination of civil society

 - Utilizing Governing Council meetings as a platform for discussion and dialogue among Member States and other democracy stakeholders on substantive policy issues as well as proposed diplomatic actions for the Governing Council’s consideration.

 - Consultations with experts– distinguished leaders, civil society leaders, former diplomats and renowned academics on issues of particular concern to the Governing Council.

 - Concerted actions by the Working Group on Enabling and Protecting Civil Society in response to particularly concerning situations.